 The Regulatory Viewpoint

-The FSA has sought to make a virtue of “restricting” dividend payments, and “forcing” (some) UK banks to issue new shares for equity-based compensation payments.
+The FCA has sought to make a virtue of “restricting” dividend payments, and “forcing” (some) UK banks to issue new shares for equity-based compensation payments.

 Whereas we are not privy to the one-on-one discussions held between banks and their regulators, the evidence might suggest that Lloyds, RBS and HSBC have borne the brunt of such scrutiny.
 Meanwhile, the Bank of England’s Financial Policy Committee (FPC) has maintained its uncompromising rhetoric – still calling for banks to raise fresh capital.